5 Keys to Prevent Broken Heart Syndrome

 4. Good food, good habits

-When talking about broken heart syndrome, our stress is the key factor.
+If we want to prevent broken heart syndrome, our stress is the key factor.
 This is especially true on an emotional level.
 So, we need to be able to properly manage our stress.

 - We need to focus on heart health.
 This can prevent issues from arising.
 It will also allow your heart to heal as quickly as possible if something does happen.